YinseoCho/Bayes_UGent_2018/day1_intro_bayes/day1_intro_bayes.md

 The propensity interpretation postulates that these intrinsic properties define what we call as probability.
 In other words, the probability of an event = its intrinsic properties.

-This interpretation will usually agree with the frequentist interpretation but it shift the locus of probability from the external world (the observable relative frequency in the long run) to internal properties of objects.
+This interpretation will usually agree with the frequentist interpretation, but it shifts the locus of probability from the external world (the observable relative frequency in the long run) to internal properties of objects.

 Consequence: these properties are properties that are intrinsic to objects...
 The propensity interpretation then allows to talk about the probability of single events.